saifuldhaka/nodejs-express-mongodb/README.md

 Registered user
 -----------------
+1. create profile &#10003;
-1. update profile
+2. update profile
-2. change password
+3. change password &#10003;
-3. can see the tutorial list and search
+4. can see the tutorial list and search &#10003;
-4. can read first 150 words if not purchase
+5. can read first 150 words if not purchase &#10003;
-5. can see his purchased tutorial list
+6. can see his purchased tutorial list
-6. can read the full tutorial
+7. can read the full tutorial

 Author user
 -----------------
+1. create profile &#10003;
-1. update profile
+2. update profile
-2. change password
+3. change password &#10003;
-3. can see the tutorial list and search
+4. can see the tutorial list and search &#10003;
-4. can read first 150 words if not purchase
+5. can read first 150 words if not purchase &#10003;
-5. can see his purchased tutorial list
+6. can see his purchased tutorial list
-6. can read the full tutorial
+7. can read the full tutorial
-7. can see his own tutorial list
+8. can see his own tutorial list
-8. can write his own tutorial
+9. can write his own tutorial
-9. can update his own tutorial
+10. can update his own tutorial

 Moderator user
 -----------------
+1. create profile &#10003;
-1. update profile
+2. update profile
-2. change password
+3. change password
-3. can see the tutorial list and search
+4. can see the tutorial list and search &#10003;
-4. can read the full tutorial
+5. can read the full tutorial
-5. can publish or un-publish the tutorial
+6. can publish or un-publish the tutorial

 Admin user
 -----------------
+1. create profile &#10003;
-1. update profile
+2. update profile
 2. change password
 3. Moderator list (add , edit, delete )
 4. Author list